oSoc15/biblo-server/readme.md

 ### Documentation

 First of all choose in which environment you are going to run Bieblo-server.
-We suggest running it in Homestead.
+We suggest running it in **Homestead**.
 Visit [the official Laravel documentation] (http://laravel.com/docs/5.1/homestead) for more information.

 Once everything is set up, run `composer install`.